Skip to content

 Bradford was a 21-year-old starting defensive tackle and business major; the case attracted national attention and became part of the early post-VT conversation about when to alert

-Four suspects were arrested within nine days through Crime Stoppers tips; the lead suspect had planned the robbery believing Bradford carried casino winnings
+Four suspects were arrested within nine days through Crime Stoppers tips; police said the lead suspect planned the robbery believing Bradford carried casino winnings

 The case predates routine SMS mass notification at Memphis and is therefore documented largely through phone-tree, RA-round, and email communications